r2997790/whatsapp-client/README.md

 3. Check if the recipient number exists on WhatsApp
 4. Try sending a single message first before bulk sending

+### Group Messages Not Working
+1. Verify you have permission to send messages to the group
+2. Check if the group ID format is correct (`[numbers]@g.us`)
+3. Ensure you're a member of the group
+4. Test with a single message before bulk sending

 ### Connection Issues
 1. Check your internet connection
 2. Verify Railway deployment status
 3. Try disconnecting and reconnecting WhatsApp
 4. Check Railway service logs for errors
+5. Use the "Reset Connection" button if QR scan fails repeatedly

 ## Support